albloomofficial/Berlin/README.md

 ### Downloading the repo from GitHub:
 - Open the [Terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) on Mac or Linux.
 - Navigate to the folder where you would like to place the project.
-(I recommend just in your user folder but sometimes that gets clunky)
+(I recommend just putting it in your home folder but sometimes that gets clunky)
 - Enter the following line into the Terminal.
 ```
 git clone https://github.com/albloomofficial/Berlin.git